twbs/bootstrap/site/content/docs/4.3/content/typography.md

 ## Responsive font sizes

-Bootstrap v4.3 ships with the option to enable responsive font sizes, allowing text to scale more naturally across device and viewport sizes. <abbr title="Responsive font sizes">RFS</abbr> can be enabled by changing the `$enable-responsive-font-sizes` Sass variable to `true` and recompiling Bootstrap.
+In Bootstrap `v5`, we've enabled responsive font sizes by default, allowing text to scale more naturally across device and viewport sizes.
+Have a look at the [RFS]({{< docsref "/getting-started/rfs" >}}) page to find out how this works.

-To support <abbr title="Responsive font sizes">RFS</abbr>, we use a Sass mixin to replace our normal `font-size` properties.
-Responsive font sizes will be compiled into `calc()` functions with a mix of `rem` and viewport units to enable the responsive scaling behavior.
-More about <abbr title="Responsive font sizes">RFS</abbr> and its configuration can be found on its [GitHub repository](https://github.com/twbs/rfs).